THeLovelySheep/LeviLaunchroid/README.md

 - Modify LeviLauncher for personal gameplay and to test new features
 - Create educational content (videos, tutorials, blog posts) showcasing LeviLauncher's capabilities
-- Fork the repository for learning purposes or to create derivative projects, provided you comply with the GNU LGPL v3.0
+- Fork the repository for learning purposes or to create derivative projects, provided you comply with the Apache License 2.0
-- Share your modified versions with others as long as you comply with the LGPL license terms
+- Share your modified versions with others as long as you comply with the Apache License 2.0 terms

 ### Prohibited Uses

-- Do not distribute modified versions without sharing the source code, as required by the LGPL
 - Do not claim LeviLauncher as your own without crediting the LeviMC team and its contributors
-- Selling LeviLauncher or derivatives without adhering to the LGPL is strictly prohibited
-- Do not distribute LeviLauncher as closed-source or under a non-LGPL license
 - Do not use LeviLauncher to violate Mojang or Microsoft's user agreements

 > **Disclaimer:** The authors and contributors of LeviLauncher are not responsible for bans, damages, or issues arising from the use of this software.
 Use it at your own risk and in accordance with Minecraft's terms of service.